raspberrypilearning/top-5-emoji-list/en/step_6.md

 </div>
 </div>

 You have made your website header engaging by using bold colours and a stylish font.
-Header animations will make the website really eye-catching.
+Header animations make the website really eye-catching for your viewers.

 --- task ---

-Add 5 emoji to your header, use the `bigfont` class to make them large.
+Add five emojis to your header.
+Use the `bigfont` class to make them large.

-The `<span>` tag will allow you to add different animations to each emoji later.
+The `<span>` tag allows you to add different animations to each emoji later.

 --- code ---
 ---